python-processing-unit/ASM-Lang-Python/SPECIFICATION.md

 - `FOR(counter, INT: target){ block }` ; `counter` initialized to 0, loop until counter >= target
 `FUNC name(T1:arg1, T2:arg2, ..., TN:argN):R{ block }` ; typed function definition with return type R (`INT`, `STR`, or `TNS`); optional defaults use `Tk:arg=expr` and must appear only after all positional parameters.
 Functions with return type `TNS` must explicitly execute `RETURN(value)`; there is no implicit default tensor value.
 - `RETURN(ANY: a)` ; return from function with value `a`
+- `POP(SYMBOL: x)` — Convenience statement combining `RETURN` and `DEL`: when executed inside a function body it retrieves the current value of the identifier `x`, deletes the binding `x` from the environment (so subsequent references are an error), and returns the retrieved value to the caller.
+Using `POP` outside of a function is a runtime error.
 - `BREAK(INT: n)` ; break out of the innermost `n` enclosing loops; raises a runtime error if `n` ≤ 0 or if `n` is greater than the current loop nesting depth
 - `CONTINUE()` ; skip remaining statements in the innermost loop iteration and proceed to the next iteration; if used in the last iteration it acts like `BREAK(1)`.
 Using `CONTINUE()` outside of a loop is a runtime error.
 - `GOTOPOINT(n)` ; register a gotopoint with identifier `n` at this statement's location (identifier may be `INT` or `STR`) (n evaluated at runtime).
 Gotopoints are visible across the containing function or top-level scope rather than being restricted to a single lexical block.